 The severity and extent of DIC can change over time so laboratory testing is often performed at several intervals to monitor a person's status.
 Some routine tests that may be performed include:

-- CBC (Complete Blood Cell Count) – includes a platelet count; in DIC, platelets are often low
+- CBC (complete blood count) – includes a platelet count; in DIC, platelets are often low.

-- D-dimer – a test that detects a protein that results from clot break-down; it is often markedly elevated with DIC; if normal, then DIC unlikely
+- D-dimer – a test that detects a protein that results from clot break-down; it is often markedly elevated with DIC; if normal, then DIC is unlikely.

 - Fibrinogen – one of the clotting factors; is low with DIC

-A test scoring system developed by the International Society on Thrombosis and Haemostasis may be used to evaluate a group of test results, to help determine if DIC is present.
+A test scoring system developed by the International Society on Thrombosis and Haemostasis may be used to evaluate a group of test results to help determine if DIC is present.
+The score is based on the results of a platelet count, PT, D-dimer (or fibrin degradation products) and fibrinogen.
+The higher the score, the more likely it is that DIC is present.

 An x-ray or other imaging scan is sometimes performed to help locate blood clots and evaluate organs.